 Gubu Dam is 109 ha in surface area and has an average depth of 5-7 m.
 It is built on the headwaters of the upper Kubusi-Kei Basin in the Amatola Mountain foothills.
-The dam is stocked annually with rainbow and brown trout fingerlings.
+The dam is stocked annually with rainbow trout and biennially with brown trout fingerlings.
 Successful fishing at Gubu often calls for a fairly technical approach and it can be a frustrating and intimidating water.
 Although the relatively low altitude of the dam (i.e. high oxygen saturation) produces extremely hard-fighting fish, the water is somewhat nutrient poor and fish over 6 lb are rare.

 The Gubu Dam clubhouse is located at -32.612678°s / 27.275264°e. the easiest route there is via the R352 from Stutterheim.

-To enquire about conditions ahead of time, call the bailiffs, Robin and Ronald (0644976989).
+To enquire about conditions ahead of time, call or SMS the bailiffs, Robin and Ronald on 0644976989.